Obituary: Winnie Madikizela-Mandela of South Africa

 Her prominence led to great influence over young, radical township activists but also growing controversy.

-As the activists turned on suspected police informers or collaborators, the use of rubber tyres filled with petrol as brutal murder weapons, known as "necklaces", became widespread.
+As activists turned on suspected police informers or collaborators, the use of rubber tyres filled with petrol as brutal murder weapons, known as "necklaces", became widespread.
 At one rally she controversially seemed to endorse their use.

-Even greater controversy came when she was accused by senior anti-apartheid activists with involvement in the killing of a 14-year-old township militant, Stompie Seipei.
+Even greater controversy came when she was accused by senior anti-apartheid activists of involvement in the killing of a 14-year-old township militant, Stompie Seipei.